ljmesi/GbRNAseqDEpAnnots/data/README.md

 # Directory contents

-This directory contains all raw input and intermediary data.
+This directory contains all raw, reference and intermediary data.